Metric Entropy and the Optimal Prediction of Chaotic Signals: Applicability of the entropy theorem to chaotic systems

 The intersection with the quarter-planes $A$ and $B$ are recorded using the symbols $A$ and $B$.
 For continuous time Lorenz signals $x(t)$, one may use the the average time between symbols $t_{return}=0.7511$ as the unit.
 Following that usage, the value of the current time $T$ for the two plots in Figure \ref{fig:Lorenz-best-fit} are reported as $2^{14}$ and $2^{21}$ symbols.

 { }

 { }

 When we think of the Lorenz signal as a sequence made up of the symbols $A$ and $B$, it is natural to define $t_{best}$ as in the entropy theorem (Theorem \ref{thm:WynerZiv-OrnsteinWeiss}).
 However, for continuous time signals the definition of $t_{best}$ which follows \prettyref{eq:length-of-fit} is more natural.
+We take

-We take to be the tolerance for Lorenz signals throughout this paper.
+to be the tolerance for Lorenz signals throughout this paper.
 Table \ref{tab:Lorenz-best-fit} reports $t_{best}$ with $tol=5$.
 The $t_{best}$ numbers with $tol=5$ are somewhat smaller than the $t_{best}$ numbers in Table \ref{tab:Lorenz-Wyner-Ziv}.
 This is because $tol=5$ is a stiffer requirement than simply requiring the symbol sequences to match.
 When other methods are compared to the best fits in Table \ref{tab:Lorenz-best-fit} later, the length of match is reported in symbols but not as a real number.

+For another example of the applicability of the entropy theorem, we turn to the following equations:

+with $j=0,1,2,3,4$ and with the arithmetic in the subscripts being modulo $5.$ When $f=8.17$ this system is chaotic \cite{abarbanel2009dynamical}.
+As shown in Figure \ref{fig:lorenz96}, the entropy theorem applies to this chaotic system (the signal is from $x_{0}$).
+As expected, the best fit into the future diverges from the signal as we walk back in time.
+This example was introduced in \cite{abarbanel2009dynamical} to show that a single signal cannot be used to synchronize a chaotic physical model.
+In this case, the system has two positive conditional Lyapunov exponents and two signals are needed to synchronize the physical model.
+The same point has come up in the theory of the Navier-Stokes equations.
+For example, less than 5\% of the modes suffice to synchronize turbulent channel flow but less than 1\% will not do \cite{ChernyshenkoBondarenko2008}.
+The master modes or the determining modes must be sufficiently numerous to capture the entire system, a point we alluded to at the beginning of the introduction.